Spirit in the Room

 Spirit in the Room is the 39th studio album by Welsh musician Tom Jones, released 21 May 2012 and produced by Ethan Johns.
-The album is comprised entirely of covers.
+The album is composed entirely of covers.

 Among the songs covered on the album are Tom Waits’ "Bad as Me", Odetta’s "Hit or Miss", Vera Hall Ward’s "Travelling Shoes", Richard & Linda Thompson's "Dimming of the Day", and "Charlie Darwin" by The Low Anthem.
 The album also includes songs by Paul Simon, Leonard Cohen, and Paul McCartney among others.